hyperledger/fabric-sdk-node/README.md

 * run `make images` to build the docker images
 * copy [docker-compose.yml](https://raw.githubusercontent.com/hyperledger/fabric-sdk-node/master/test/fixtures/docker-compose.yml) file in home directory (/home/vagrant) and copy the following content into the file
 * run `docker-compose up --force-recreate` to launch the network
+* You also need to start your COP server to allow the SDK to enroll users:
+  * change directory to they fabric-cop project, follow the instructions in [the fabric-cop README](https://github.com/hyperledger/fabric-cop) to build the COP binary
+  * launch the server with the following command from the fabric-cop directory:
+  	* `bin/cop server start -address "" -ca testdata/ec.pem -ca-key testdata/ec-key.pem -config testdata/testconfig.json`

 * Back in your native host (MacOS, or Windows, or Ubuntu, etc), run the following tests:
   * Clear out your previous keyvalue store if needed (rm -fr /tmp/KeyValStore*)
   * Run `gulp test` to run the entire test bucket and generate coverage reports (both in console output and HTMLs)
   * Test user management with a member services, run `node test/unit/ca-tests.js`
-  * Test happy path from end to end, run `node test/unit/end-2-end.js`
+  * Test happy path from end to end, run `node test/unit/end-to-end.js`
   * Test transaction proposals, run `node test/unit/endorser-tests.js`
   * Test sending endorsed transactions for consensus, run `node test/unit/orderer-tests.js`